 Today, energy continually enters the ecosystems on the Earth’s surface via sunlight through photosynthesis, whereby light photons split the chemical bonds in water molecules to release that bond energy.
 But sunlight cannot reach the deep ocean floor, and here, energy enters those ecosystems instead via microbes breaking the bonds of chemical compounds continuously emitted by the vents.
 The fact that this happens at all gives insights into early life.

-These chemical bond-breaking microbes are chemoautotrophs (from the Ancient Greek words χημεία, chemo, ‘chemical’, αὐτός, autós, ‘self’, τροφή, trophḗ, ‘nourishment’; self-nourishment from chemicals), and the chemicals from which they extract energy include inorganic ones that were known to exist in early Earth’s atmosphere, such as ammonia and hydrogen gas.
+These chemical bond-breaking microbes are chemoautotrophs (from the Ancient Greek words χημεία, chemo, ‘chemical’; αὐτός, autós, ‘self’; and τροφή, trophḗ, ‘nourishment’: self-nourishment from chemicals), and the chemicals from which they extract energy include inorganic ones that were known to exist in early Earth’s atmosphere, such as ammonia and hydrogen gas.
 Chemoautotrophs also synthesise their own organic molecules from carbon dioxide, another gas believed to be in the atmosphere of early Earth.
 It is quite conceivable that these microbes — or their ancestors — were amongst the first lifeforms of early Earth, when surface conditions were more like those of the vents around which they are found today.

 Other discoveries based on the chemical environment of underwater volcanoes and hydrothermal vents, assuming the presence of ultraviolet light and metal catalysts, include the synthesis of two RNA nucleotides and lipid and amino acid precursors.